Speaker Bercow, champion of Britain's parliament in clash with Johnson, bows out

 In a country with no written constitution and a parliament ruled by convention, it fell to him to interpret rules that normally give the government control over parliament’s agenda.

 Bercow’s cries of “Order!
-Order!” have traveled around the world in viral video clips, as have his quips.
+Order!” have travelled around the world in viral video clips, as have his quips.

 “Don’t tell me, young man ... what I can and can’t say,” he bellowed at one heckler on Monday.
 “If you’re not interested, leave the chamber.
 I’m not remotely interested in your pettifogging objection, chuntered inelegantly from a sedentary position.”